saltstack/salt/doc/topics/reactor/index.rst

         - /srv/reactor/monitor.sls     # Other things to do

       - 'salt/cloud/*/destroyed':     # Globs can be used to matching tags
-        - /srv/reactor/decommision.sls # Things to do when a server is removed
+        - /srv/reactor/destroy/*.sls    # Globs can be used to match file names

 Reactor sls files are similar to state and pillar sls files.
 They are